gsoulavy/stacks-dotnet-cqrs/README.md

 You'll will need an Azure Event Hub namespace and an Event Hub to publish application events.
 You will also need a blob container storage account.

-### AWS SQS
+### AWS SNS

-You'll need an AWS SQS Queue setup with a defined QueueUrl in order to be able to publish application events.
+You'll need an AWS SNS Topic setup with a defined TopicArn in order to be able to publish application events.

-### Configuring CosmosDb, ServiceBus, EventHub or SQS
+### Configuring CosmosDb, ServiceBus, EventHub or SNS

 Now that you have your CosmosDB all set, you can point the API project to it.
 In `appsettings.json` you can see the following sections